ITU-BDSA23-GROUP4/Chirp/Docs/Report.md

 <br>
 ...............................................
 <br>
 Before putting anything into the workflow actions, we create test manually to run on the computer with the "dotnet test" command.
 There has been created an activity diagram showing this.
 For most test we try to implement it going how we expect the method or feature to behave, and after we've concluded that it works, we create a test to challenge this method.
-By example we can look at the Create(CreateCheepDTO)'s tests in the unit tests.
+By example we can look at the Create(CreateCheepDTO)'s tests in the unit tests. <br>
 This can be found in the infrastructure tests in the tests for Cheep Repository.
 We start by testing that what we want it to will work, and then we challenge it, by giving it some input that should throw validation exceptions.
 When we know both of these will pass, we can then move onto the workflows.